The road laws apply to all vehicles, including bicycles.

 Taking action against dangerous drivers and aggression towards cyclists

 Aggression towards cyclists is sadly a common experience for many cyclists in Victoria.
-Even in the absence of aggression, on average nine cyclists a year are killed on Victorian roads and over 400 require hospitalisation from road-related injuries annually (see www.tac.vic.gov.au/road-safety/statistics/online-crash-database).
+Even in the absence of aggression, on average nine cyclists a year are killed on Victorian roads and over 400 require hospitalisation from road-related injuries annually (see TAC’s road trauma statistics).

 One way of holding motorists to account is to report their driving behaviour to Victoria Police.
 If you are injured or impacted by a motorist, and you can remember their registration details, then you should consider making a statement at your nearest police station.

-If the police officer is satisfied that your account of the reported incident provides reasonable grounds, then the officer may serve a notice on the registered owner of the vehicle involved in the incident (s 60 RS Act).
-Under this section of the RS Act, the registered owner must provide details of who was driving the vehicle at the time of the Claimed but not proved.
-For example, the police can allege in court that a car was stolen, but they then have to prove it with evidence.
-If you say a person did something illegal you are making an allegation.
-Unless you can back it up, you will not be able to win a court case about it. incident.
+If the police officer is satisfied that your account of the reported incident provides reasonable grounds, then the officer may serve a notice on the registered owner of the vehicle involved in the incident (s 60 Road Safety Act 1986 (Vic)).
+Under this section of the Road Safety Act, the registered owner must provide details of who was driving the vehicle at the time of the alleged incident.
 If the officer is not satisfied with the driver’s account of the allegations, then they may choose to take further action.

-Of course, often this means it is your word against the driver’s (unless you can secure A person who can provide direct information based on their own knowledge about a relevant fact, and appears in court to give evidence about it.
-In some cases a witness may provide an affidavit or deposition setting out their evidence if they are not able to attend court. statements).
+Of course, often this means it is your word against the driver’s (unless you can secure witness statements).
 However, taking these few steps may help to encourage drivers to consider their actions more carefully in the future, which may in turn help to make the roads safer for all cyclists in Victoria.

-For more information, contact Victoria Police or make a report online via www.police.vic.gov.au/palolr.
+For more information, contact Victoria Police or make a report online.